sesesmith30/eneza/README.md

 go to localhost:8000/registration to create token as a developer or localhost:8000/login if you have already registered

 <br>
-Below is an ios app comsuming the api
+Below is simple ios app comsuming the api

 ![alt text](http://mibysmsgh.com/images/screen1.png)
 ![alt text](http://mibysmsgh.com/images/screen2.png)